Two ideas to break down vendor lock-in in foundational biometric ID systems launch at ID4Africa 2019

 MOSIP cites an ID4Africa estimate of $240 million to implement a digital identity solution for a country with 30 million people.

 The platform was presented by MOSIP’s Technical Committee Chairman Sanjay Jain, and OSIA was launched with a presentation by Comparin, during an ID4Africa 2019 plenary session on disruptive innovations.

-Anchored by the International Institute of Information Technology Bangalore (IIT-B) and with the support of the Bill & Melinda Gates Foundation, Sir Ratan Tata Trust and Omidyar Network, MOSIP has developed an open source platform for foundational identity systems the organization says avoids the problems that have thwarted so many efforts and driven up costs in the past.
+Anchored by the International Institute of Information Technology Bangalore (IIIT-B) and with the support of the Bill & Melinda Gates Foundation, Sir Ratan Tata Trust and Omidyar Network, MOSIP has developed an open source platform for foundational identity systems the organization says avoids the problems that have thwarted so many efforts and driven up costs in the past.

 “The use of the open platform enables interchangeability of service providers without vendor lock-in,” Sen explains.
 “A country by following good software design practices can build an ID system for itself using MOSIP platform without locking itself with a single system integrator.”

 A country customization layer sits atop the core technology layer of the MOSIP platform.
 At this layer system integrators customize and integrate the modules, and on top of it sits the use case layer, where the country’s linked ID services are hosted.

 A number of open-source, open standard modules make up the foundational ID platform.
 They include key modules for pre-registration web channel, registration services client application, a registration processor for deduplication.
 The registration processor also includes APIs for integrating pre-existing databases.
 Other key modules provide an API-based ID authentication mechanism, and the kernel, which functions as a platform for building higher level services, and as a secure sandbox.